JMazzucco/Pinterest-Layout/README.md

 <b>Clone of the Pinterest Layout</b>

-Using Google Material Design specs and the jQuery Masonry plugin
+Intention: practice using Flexbox, the Masonry plugin and the Flickr API